This is our review of the British Airways ‘On Business’ loyalty programme.

 New York – 9,000 points World Traveller return; 48,000 points Club World return

 Tokyo – 10,000 points World Traveller return; 58,000 points Club World return

 Note the astonishing gap between Economy and Business pricing, especially for Hamburg.

 Roughly … and this is very rough … I work on the basis that 1 On Business point has the same burning power as 4 Avios when used for Economy flights and 2 Avios when used for Club World flights.

-Part 2 of this article runs tomorrow and looks at the value of using your On Business points for upgrades and how to boost your points with credit cards.
+Part 2 of our British Airways On Business review is here and looks at the value of using your On Business points for upgrades and how to boost your points with credit cards.